Toward a unified theory for common affine roots of general sets of multivariate polynomials: Introduction

-In his exposition~\cite{tao2014algebraic} Terence Tao treats problems (I) and (II) from the above paragraph including discussing on the one side Alon's famous combinatorial Nullstellensatz~\cite{alon1999c}, the Schwartz-Zippel bound~\cite{1979probabilistic,schwartz1980fast,kos2012a} (as well as Dvir's generalization taking multiplicity into account~\cite{dvir2009s,dvir2020i,dvir2013extensions}) and on the other side the below standard result~\cite{tao2014algebraic}[Lem.\ 1] on interpolation; with the aim of solving problems in extremal combinatorics: \begin{proposition}~ Let ${\mathbb{F}}$ be a field, let $m \geq 1$ be an integer, and $d \geq 0$.
-If $A \subset {\mathbb{F}}^m$ has cardinality less than ${d+m}\choose{m}$, then there exists a non-zero polynomial $F \in {\mathbb{F}}[X_1, \ldots , X_n]$ of degree at most $d$ having $A$ as roots. \end{proposition} At pages 27-28 Tao writes: \\
+In his exposition~\cite{tao2014algebraic} Tao treats problems (I) and (II) from the above paragraph applying the total degree as the measure of the size of polynomials and mostly concentrating on single polynomials rather than arbitrary sets of polynomials.
+He discusses on the one side Alon's famous combinatorial Nullstellensatz~\cite{alon1999c,kos2012a}, the Alon-Füredi bound~\cite{alon1993covering}, the Schwartz-Zippel bound~\cite{1979probabilistic,schwartz1980fast} (as well as Dvir's generalization taking multiplicity into account~\cite{dvir2009s,dvir2020i,dvir2013extensions}) and on the other side the below standard result~\cite{tao2014algebraic}[Lem.\ 1] on interpolation; with the aim of solving problems in extremal combinatorics: \begin{proposition}~ Let ${\mathbb{F}}$ be a field, let $m \geq 1$ be an integer, and $d \geq 0$.
+If $A \subseteq {\mathbb{F}}^m$ has cardinality less than ${d+m}\choose{m}$, then there exists a non-zero polynomial $F \in {\mathbb{F}}[X_1, \ldots , X_n]$ of degree at most $d$ having $A$ as roots. \end{proposition} At pages 27-28 Tao writes: \\

 \\